zpd-digital-editions/Diskmags/README.md

 The data set `mw_import_magazines.csv` contains the merged data from all these sources.
 Now we will explain how to obtain and organize the data for this project.

+We also invite you to visit our project site: [diskmags.de](https://diskmags.de/index.php?title=Main_Page)

 ## 1. Data collection

 During data collection, the metadata for each found magazine will be extracted and stored in